vipulsuthars/GYM-DATABASE/README.md

 # SQL Gym Database Project

 ## Overview
 This project is designed to manage the operations of a gym using a relational database system.
-The **SQL Gym Database** provides functionalities to manage gym Members, Employees, Upgrads, Payments, Renewals, and schedules.
+The **SQL Gym Database** provides functionalities to manage gym Members, Employees, Upgrades, Payments, Renewals, and schedules.
 The database schema is structured to facilitate easy access to critical information, improve operational efficiency, and generate reports.

 ## Features
 - **Member Management**: Track member details, memberships, and attendance.